birkirorri/sxGenBench/README.md

-# scGenBench - Benchmark of generative models for single cell RNA
+# sxGenBench - Benchmark of generative models for single cell RNA
 Later
 ![image](https://github.com/user-attachments/assets/4606a96d-6310-40af-b5ea-0a7cac2df0cf)
-General workflow for the benchmark
+Figure shows the general workflow for the benchmark

 Each model has it's own folder:
 - Biolord